wp-plugins/captcha-bank/readme.txt

 You will not have to spend your precious time on annoying attempts to understand hard-to-read words, combinations of letters or pictures that make your eyes pop up.

-All you need is to do one of the three basic maths actions - add, subtract and multiply.

 = Features =

 * Captcha Label : You can add a label to display captcha in the form.